Norman Tait: Background

 Norman Tait was born in Kincolith (Gingolx) on the Nass River in BC.
-His father Josiah Tait, was also a carver, and his great-grandfather was Chief Alfred Watson Mountain, Sganism Sim'oogit.
-His brothers Alver Tait and Robert "Chip" Tait was also an accomplished woodcarvers, as is his son Isaac.
+His father Josiah Tait, was also a carver, and his great-grandfather was Chief Alfred Watson Mountain, wahlin Sganism Sim'oogit.
+His brothers Alver Tait and Robert "Chip" Tait were also accomplished carvers, as was his son Isaac, and his nephews Ron Telek, and Wayne Young.

-Tait was a member of the House of Luuya'as of the Laxsgiik (Eagle clan) and holds or has held the hereditary titles Na'ax-lax, Gawaakhl, and Naawootkw Lik'inskw lax galts'ap, the last meaning "Grizzly Bear Coming onto the Village."
+Tait was a member of the House of Luuya'as, of the Lax Xsgiik (Eagle tribe) and has held the hereditary Chieftainship names of Na'ax-lax, Gawaakhl, and Naawootkw Lik'inskw lax galts'ap, the last meaning "Grizzly Bear Coming onto the Village."
+He named one of the two Capilano Mall totems (North Vancouver, BC), Naawootkw Lik'inkskw lax galst'ap.
+A name he held at the time the totems were raised, in 1985.

 Tait attended residential school in Alberta and later completed high school in Prince Rupert, British Columbia.

 Art career

-When he began carving in 1970, Tait sought out Nisga'a artifacts that he could study since there were no living Nisga'a master carvers for him to study.
-He worked with his father to raise the first Nisga'a totem pole in over 50 years.
+When he began carving in 1971, Tait sought out Nisga'a artifacts that he could study since there were no living Nisga'a master carvers for him to study.
+He worked with his father to raise the first Nisga'a totem pole in over 50 years, and his first totem, for the District of Port Edward.
 He later studied under the tutelage of the Haida carvers Freda Diesing and Gerry Marks.

 During his career as a carver, Tait carved 39 totem poles.
 Many of these stand in British Columbia, including poles in Port Edward, Lax Kw'alaams, and Alert Bay.
+As well as a Panel in the Gymnasium in Hartley Bay.
 Five of his poles are in Vancouver, including poles at the University of British Columbia, Stanley Park, Capilano Mall, and the Native Education Centre.